8. Containers: Systemd Quadlets

 - The Pod (

-lychd.pod): A shared network and resource namespace that forms the physical boundary of the Sepulcher.
-It encapsulates all core and extension services. - The Coven Target (
+lychd.pod): A shared network and resource namespace forming the physical boundary of the Sepulcher. - The Coven Target (

-- The Extension Runes: Dynamic services defined by installed organs.
-Each Rune matches a logical Animator by name.
+vessel,phylactery). - The Extension Units: Dynamic services defined by installed organs.

-- The Portals: Logical bridges to remote APIs.
-These are Animators but do not manifest as physical Runes.
+- The Portals: Logical bridges to remote APIs (no physical containers).

 3. Covens: The Law of Exclusivity